From LimeSurvey Manual

 - Deactivated survey participants tables: shows the number of deactivated survey participants tables

 - Updates (Obsolete since 2.06): for automatic updates, please use the ComfortUpdate feature.
-In the later versions, it can be found under the Advanced tab that is located in the Configuration dialog from the main Limesurvey toolbar
+In the later versions, it can be found under the Advanced tab that is located under Configuration on the main Limesurvey toolbar

 - Site name: is your survey site name.
 This name will appear in the survey list overview and in the administration header